appseconnect/docs/_posts/ProcessFlow Management/Quickstart/2020-08-04-link-order-sequencing.md

 ![Linkorder3](\staticfiles\processflow\media\linkorder3.PNG)

-5) Drag the parent links and reorder execution flow of the process flow.
+5) Drag the parent links and reorder execution flow of the processflow.
 On dragging, all the child nodes under it gets dragged too.

 ![Linkorder4](\staticfiles\processflow\media\linkorder4.PNG)

-6) You need to save the Process Flow after re-ordering the execution flow.
-The process flow will be executed based on the ordering initiated.
+6) You need to save the processflow after re-ordering the execution flow.
+The processflow will be executed based on the ordering initiated.

-7) Once saved, you need to [deploy the process flow](/processflow/deploying-and-executing-processfloww/#prerequisites-to-deploy-process-flows) to deploy the configurations to the environment.
-If already deployed and yet the execution is reordered, you need to [redeploy the process flow](/processflow/redeploying-processflow/).
+7) Once saved, you need to [deploy the processflow](/processflow/deploying-and-executing-processfloww/#prerequisites-to-deploy-process-flows) to deploy the configurations to the environment.
+If already deployed and yet the execution is reordered, you need to [redeploy the processflow](/processflow/redeploying-processflow/).

 8) On view the [snapshot](/processflow/snapshot-processflow/) for the execution, your snapshot will be displayed as per the ordering made in the Link Order Window.